-Students in our School Feeding Program receive a life altering change through the provision of school breakfast and lunch every school day.
+Students in our School Feeding Program receive a life altering change through the provision of school meals every school day.
 This initiative gives the children in our program an opportunity to both learn, and be nourished, in a way they have never before experienced in their lives.
 Without early intervention of nutrition, the future of these students will be tarnished by their inadequate educational foundation due to the stress of hunger and the malnutrition which they suffer.
 Not only does nutrition cause physical harm to their growing bodies and developing brains, it also causes emotional stress.

 When a child doesn’t know where or when their next meal is coming, they have trouble concentrating in the classroom.
 When a child’s nervous system is overwhelmed by the fear of not having food, it is harder for them to access the logical thinking portions of their brain, which also inhibits learning.
 We are confident that providing daily meals to the children in our program improves their quality of life, reduce their overall level of stress, improves their health, reduce absenteeism due to illness and therefore improves their school performance.

 When a child can begin to learn, develop and grow, they open their future educational opportunities.